dlcasto5/dlcasto5.github.io/README.md

-creadits to wraithcode2023 for making this website possible
+I give 100% creadits to wraithcodestopit